dart-lang/language/working/static metaprogramming/intro.md

 Do macros run before type checking, after, or interleaved?
 What is the static type context in which a macro runs?

+How do macros interact with const canonicalization and evaluation, do they run before, after, or interleaved?
+Can macros read const values *and* generate them?

 There are additional considerations if we allow recursive macros, and cycles between macro defining libraries.